 Another big benefit of the controlled nature of Zwift (especially with a smart trainer) is the ability to practice critical cycling techniques.
 Situations such as rolling climbs, bridging gaps, attacking and covering attacks are simple on Zwift.
 You have plenty of other riders to use as “rabbits” for attacks and bridges.
 You have lots of faster riders to practice covering their attacks.
 There are plenty of small rollers for you to practice rolling your climbs, and the virtual dashboard gives you immediate feedback as to the effectiveness of this technique.

 Sitting on the trainer is also a great opportunity to form some good habits, especially breathing habits.
 It's very common to see people start panting as they get tired.
 As I detailed in some of my previous articles about breathing techniques, this is detrimental to your performance.
 Use your indoor cycling training time to start practicing how to breathe properly.
-If you're not completely sure what I'm talking about, check out some tips in breathing techniques for cyclists part 1 and breathing techniques for cyclists part 2.
+If you're not completely sure what I'm talking about, check out some tips in my blog posts breathing techniques for cyclists part 1 and breathing techniques for cyclists part 2.

 Building these good habits now will pay dividends later outside.
 But until you get outside and start competing, you can do some racing on Zwift.